Loans

 The federal HPSL and LDS loans will be automatically included in your financial aid offer once you are determined eligible.
 You can view the accepted award on your Connect Carolina Student Services Center.

-To reduce or decline the award, please look under Student Financials for the Accept/Reduce/Decline awards hyperlink.
+To reduce or accept the offer, please look under Student Financials for the Take Action on Loans hyperlink.

 Complete Entrance Counseling/Promissory Note